How and When to Change From Summer to Winter Tires?

 How to Tell If You Have Summer or Winter Tires?

 Now you know how the tires look and when to change winter tires or summer ones.
-But how can you tell which tire you have?
+But how can you tell which tire you have? or choose the right tire?

 - Consider the look of each tire, because summer, all-season, and winter ones differ by appearance.